-Unplug the Topside Modem from the five pin cable.
+Unplug the Topside Modem from the five-pin cable.
 Using this cable, connect the Diver Beacon (Diver Modem) directly.

-Click the Query Diver ID button (Figure 45) and when a modem is found, the ID will be displayed in the text area on the right side of the screen.
+Click the Query Diver ID button (Figure 38) and when a modem is found, the ID will be displayed in the text area on the right side of the screen.

 Once found, enter the new modem number in the field and press the Change Diver ID button.
-If successful, results should be shown similar to Figure 46.